 Monday morning was quiet in Harlem Park.
-The park was closed by Baltimore Police as a crime scene during the search for the suspect who killed Detective Sean Suiter on Wednesday.
+The park was closed by Baltimore Police as a crime scene during the search for the suspect who killed Detective Sean Suiter on Wednesday on the city’s west side.

 The only clear signs of Baltimore Police presence in the community Monday morning were two police cruisers and one homicide unit vehicle.
-One cruiser was posted near the open lot where according to police Suiter was fatally shot.
+One cruiser sat near the open lot where, according to police, someone fatally shot Suiter.

 Police said that on Sunday they planned to release the crime scene in the neighborhood after testing the tolerance of some inhabitants over the course of the investigation.